gnif/LookingGlass/doc/troubleshooting.rst

          **NOTE: Do make sure that you do NOT install the QEMU Guest Tools driver.
 These are not the same.**

+   -  **Did you install them twice?**

+      -  The Spice VDAgent is available in both Spice Guest Tools, and standalone as a separate installer.
+Check your installed programs and uninstall the VDAgent if it's installed separately.

 .. _followed_installation_instructions_but_looking_glass_still_doesnt_launch:

 Followed Installation Instructions but Looking Glass Still Doesn't Launch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At times depending on your distribution circumstances can cause Looking
+Depending on your distribution, various circumstances can cause Looking
 Glass to still not run.
 Below is a list of known issues that can prevent
 Looking Glass from running properly.